LukasMut/TypeSQL-plus-BERT/README.md

 Most of the code is based on [TypeSQL](https://github.com/taoyds/typesql) and [SQLNet](https://github.com/xiaojunxu/SQLNet).
 Please cite both TypeSQL and SQLNet if you use this code.

+## TypeSQL with BERT

+BERT byte-pair encoded tokens had to be rejoined into WikiSQL tokens as otherwise the SQL generation task will not work (due to BERT tokenizer's sub-word splitting).

 ## TypeSQL